 Lilly Committed to Evaluating Medicines in Diverse Populations

-Today, Eli Lilly and Company (NYSE: LLY) announced results of a prospective observational study that evaluated whether ethnicity affected outcome in stage IIIB/IV non-small cell lung cancer (NSCLC) patients treated with ALIMTA® (pemetrexed for injection) in the second-line setting.
+Today, Eli Lilly and Company announced results of a prospective observational study that evaluated whether ethnicity affected outcome in stage IIIB/IV non-small cell lung cancer (NSCLC) patients treated with ALIMTA® (pemetrexed for injection) in the second-line setting.
 The study found that the disease control rate (one of the measures for evaluating the effectiveness of NSCLC therapies) among African Americans was non-inferior to that of Caucasians.

 Results of the study were announced today at the American Association for Cancer Research (AACR) annual "Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved" meeting in Washington, D.C.